wp-plugins/wp-conditional-captcha/readme.txt

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
 Please check the [FAQs](http://rayofsolaris.net/code/conditional-captcha-for-wordpress#faq) for common issues.

 == Changelog ==

+= 3.1 =
+* Bugfix: Use blog character set instead of defaulting to UTF-8
+* Better preview of CAPTCHA page
+* Added basic validation of reCAPTCHA API keys
+* Minor usability improvements

 = 3.0 =
 * Bugfix: don't mangle Unicode characters when submitting a CAPTCHA.
 Thanks to Mantas for pointing this out.